 Focus on driving selected in-app actions

 For campaigns focused on in-app actions, you'll set a bid for app events.
 This is called the target cost per action (Target CPA).
-It lets you choose how much you're willing to pay for a new user for your app who is more likely to complete the event that you selected.
+It lets you choose how much you're willing to pay for a new user for your app who is more likely to complete the event you selected.

 When you set your bid, you're telling Google Ads average amount that you'd like to spend each time someone installs your app and performs the specific in-app action.
 Bear in mind that your budget will be used to get as many installs as possible at your set amount.
-So, if you set your daily budget for £300, and your target cost per action is £10, you're aiming for about 30 actions per day from your ads.
+So, if you set your average daily budget for £300, and your target cost per action is £10, you're aiming for about 30 actions per day from your ads.

 Focus on hitting a return on ad spend